Marion County Record: 2023 police raid

-Newell dispute
+Background

-The raid originated with a dispute between local restaurant owner Kari Newell, and her husband Ryan, who were undergoing divorce proceedings.
+A dispute between local restaurant owner Kari Newell and her husband Ryan, who were undergoing divorce proceedings, was the impetus for the raid.
 Ryan Newell told The Washington Post that he was concerned that his wife had continued driving and received a liquor license despite losing her driver's license in 2008 for drunk driving.
 Ryan Newell stated that an unnamed source gave him a screenshot of his wife's driving record and that he had passed the screenshot to a friend, who sent the screenshot to councilwoman Ruth Herbel and a Marion County Record reporter.

 Sworn affidavits allege that a Marion County Record reporter obtained the driving record of Kari Newell.
 Newell alleged someone had accessed her private files by using a piece of postal mail addressed to her by the Kansas Department of Revenue.
 She claimed this was a violation of the Driver's Privacy Protection Act, which makes it illegal to use "false representation to obtain or use any personal information derived from an individual's motor vehicle record drivers' personal information".

 The Record did not initially report on the evidence against Newell, believing the materials to have been leaked in relation to divorce proceedings.
 Eric Meyer notified the police of the leak.
 At a city council meeting on August 7, 2023, Kari Newell accused the Record of having her "private personal information".
 She confirmed that she had continued driving after losing her license due to a drunk driving charge, but alleged that the newspaper had illegally obtained and disseminated the information.
 The Record then published an article about the allegations Newell made against the newspaper at a Marion city council meeting.
 In that article, the Record reported that a confidential source alleged that local law enforcement was aware that Newell didn't have a valid driver's license and that the city police had ignored "repeated violations of driving laws by Newell".
 In a post-raid statement, Newell said she has a driver's license and that the prior conviction was too old to influence the liquor permitting process.

 Marion Police Department chief Gideon Cody wrote that the records would otherwise not have been accessed if the employee had not impersonated Newell's husband Ryan or lied.
 Magistrate judge Laura Viar authorized a search on August 11 in connection with a criminal investigation into identity theft using Newell's information.